foambubble/foam/readme.md

 2. To back up, collaborate on and share your content between devices, Foam pairs well with [GitHub](http://github.com/).
 3. To publish your content, you can set it up to publish to GitHub pages with zero code and zero config, or to any website hosting platform like [Netlify](http://netlify.com/) or [Vercel](vercel).

+> **Fun fact**: This documentation was researched, written and published using **Foam**.

 ## Features

 **Foam** doesn't have features in the traditional sense.
 Out of the box, you have access to all features of VS Code and all the [[recommended-extensions]] you choose to install, but it's up to you to discover what you can do with it!

-**Foam** is currently about "10% ready" compared to all the features I've thoughts of, but I've only thought of ~1% of the features it could have.
+**Foam** is currently about "10% ready" compared to all the features I've thought of, but I've only thought of ~1% of the features it could have, and I'm excited to learn from others.

 - Head over to [[recipes]] for some useful patterns and ideas
 - Check out [[roadmap]] to see what's in the plans

 ## Getting started

 > ⚠️ Foam is still in preview.
-Expect the first use experience to be a little rough.
+Expect the experience to be a little rough.

 These instructions assume you have a GitHub account, and you have Visual Studio Code installed.